nicolasfauchereau/Auckland_Python_Workshop/README.md

 You should not need administrator rights, as Anaconda is completely self-contained and can be installed in your `HOME` directory.
 I suggest installing `Anaconda` in `/Users/USERNAME/anaconda` on Macs, and `C:\Users\USERNAME\anaconda` on Windows

-Once you have installed Anaconda, you can update to the latest compatible versions of all the pre-installed packages by running (at the command line, i.e. in Windows select `Cmd.exe`, on Mac the `Terminal` application in `Utilities`, the `$` sign signifies the command prompt, so do not enter it !, also when prompted `do you want to proceed?` just enter yes (`y`) ):
+Once you have installed Anaconda, you can update to the latest compatible versions of all the pre-installed packages by running, at the command line, i.e. in Windows select `Cmd.exe`, on Mac the `Terminal` application in `Utilities`, the `$` sign signifies the command prompt, so do not enter it !, also when prompted `do you want to proceed?` just enter yes (`y`) :

 ```
 $ conda update conda